ddev/ddev/docs/content/users/usage/commands.md

 ## `mariadb`

 Run MariaDB client in the database container (global shell db container command).
 This is only available on projects that use the `mariadb` database type.
+(This is the same as the `mysql` command, but MariaDB is changing the name of their CLI client.)

 Example: